 Lastly, it is vital to ensure you have a balanced PC configuration.
 A “bottleneck” occurs when one of your hardware devices is vastly underpowered than the other chipsets.
 For example, if you are running an RTX 2080 but have an Intel i3 processor, your CPU becomes the bottleneck, and you will not be able to extract 100% performance from your GPU.
 Similarly, you can have a 30-series GPU from Nvidia and an Intel i9, but they will be useless with just 4GB of RAM.
 So, build your PC wisely and as per your needs.

 Our Top Graphics Card Recommendations

-With a Base Clock of 1,350 MHz and a Boost Clock of 1,635 MHz, the 2080 Ti FE blows all competition out of the water (the 3090 has it beat now, sadly), and you are future-proofing your system to run games for many years to come.
+With a Base Clock of 1,350 MHz and a Boost Clock of 1,635 MHz, the 2080 Ti FE is still above the standard of graphics cards today, meaning you are future-proofing your system to run games for many years to come.
 It can support 8K as well, but the recommended resolution is 4K.
-Opting for the MSI version is a no-brainer as MSI and Nvidia are a match made in heaven.
+Opting for the MSI version is a no-brainer as MSI and NVIDIA are a match made in heaven.